Small-world experiment: Mathematicians and actors

 Smaller communities, such as mathematicians and actors, have been found to be densely connected by chains of personal or professional associations.
 Mathematicians have created the Erdős number to describe their distance from Paul Erdős based on shared publications.
 A similar exercise has been carried out for the actor Kevin Bacon and other actors who appeared in movies together with him — the latter effort informing the game "Six Degrees of Kevin Bacon".
 There is also the combined Erdős-Bacon number, for actor-mathematicians and mathematician-actors.
 Players of the popular Asian game Go describe their distance from the great player Honinbo Shusaku by counting their Shusaku number, which counts degrees of separation through the games the players have had.

 Current research on the small-world problem

 The small-world question is still a popular research topic today, with many experiments still being conducted.
 For instance, Peter Dodds, Roby Muhamad, and Duncan Watts conducted the first large-scale replication of Milgram's experiment, involving 24,163 e-mail chains and 18 targets around the world.

 Dodds et al. also found that the mean chain length was roughly six, even after accounting for attrition.
 A similar experiment using popular social networking sites as a medium was carried out at Carnegie Mellon University.
 Results showed that very few messages actually reached their destination.
 However, the critiques that apply to Milgram's experiment largely apply also to this current research.

+Recent research suggests that the small-world effect is a phenomenon that appeared rather recently in human history, leading to a drastic reduction in the average chain distance in social and physical networks.
+This can be justified by studying evolution patterns of infectious diseases throughout history, notably the Black Plague in Medieval Europe.
+Past epidemics have been noticed to spread in waves from well-defined central points, which can be explained through the localized nature of interactions of medieval populations.
+More recent epidemics have exhibited qualitatively different properties, as diseases no longer spread from one location outward, but rather with many starting clusters, due to travel and long-range physical (and social) interactions.
+This means that new long-distance connections were made through the development of transportation and communication technologies and that the likelihood of two individuals knowing each other if they live far away from each other has increased enough to drastically change the pattern of disease spread.
+This serves as an indication that the graph of physical and social connections in the world’s population has structurally changed.